SanRishikesh7/Candle-Auction/README.md

 4. Update the contractAddress from the terminal after deploying the contract and the contractABI from the CandleAuction.json file in the index.html file with the deployed contract address and ABI.

-6. Start a local blockchain using Ganache.
+5. Start a local blockchain using Ganache.

+6. Add Ganache Account to MetaMask [see here](https://dapp-world.com/smartbook/how-to-connect-ganache-with-metamask-and-deploy-smart-contracts-on-remix-without-1619847868947)